Mcknight Lake

 Carver County, MinnesotaHypereutrophic

 Mcknight Lake earns an F: 149 µg/L of phosphorus and clarity at 2.3 ft signal heavy nutrient loading from the surrounding watershed.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 The hypereutrophic status — TSI 71 — reflects sustained heavy nutrient loading from the surrounding watershed and frequent algal pressure.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
-The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
+The lake is compact at 31 acres, with partial shoreline records and little volume to buffer nutrient inputs.
 Mcknight Lake ranks 33 of 40 in Carver County — at the lower end of the locally monitored distribution.

 No invasive species are currently listed at Mcknight Lake — the lake remains off the Minnesota infested-waters roster.
 3 fish species are on record, with panfish making up the recreational core.
 The lake lacks a documented public access point, so visitor use is limited.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.